-Students found responsible for violating the Sexual Misconduct Policy will receive appropriate, and timely sanctions.
-The decision is not final, and no sanction will be imposed, until after an appeal process, if any, has concluded.
-Possible sanctions are as follows: dismissal; suspension; degree revocation; admission revocation; deferred suspension; deferred or actual disciplinary probation, disciplinary warning; civic engagement experience assignment; educational assignment; loss or denial of certain privileges (can include athletic and other sports, club, or intramural teams or associated participation; study abroad prohibition; RA and other leadership role - paid or unpaid - prohibition; sanctions related to membership in a student club, organization, or group; suspension or termination of College recognition of a student club, organization, or group); residential hall suspension (one or more than one residential hall); residential hall or room reassignment; community mentor assignment; administrative withdrawal from a course with or without a refund or credit; required professional evaluation or assessment with a signed release permitting the College to confirm participation and any follow-up recommendations; parental notification; and, fines and/or restitution.
+Parties found responsible for violating the Sexual Misconduct Policy will receive appropriate, and timely sanctions.
+The decision is not final, and no sanction will be imposed until after an appeal process, if any, has concluded.
+Possible sanctions include, but are not limited to, the following: dismissal; termination; suspension; degree revocation; admission revocation; deferred suspension; deferred or actual disciplinary probation, disciplinary warning; civic engagement experience/ assignment; educational assignment; loss or denial of certain privileges (can include athletic and other sports, club, or intramural teams or associated participation; study abroad prohibition; RA and other leadership role - paid or unpaid - prohibition; sanctions related to membership in a student club, organization, or group; suspension or termination of

+College recognition of a student club, organization, or group; residential hall suspension (one or more than one residential hall); residential hall or room reassignment; community mentor assignment; administrative withdrawal from a course with or without a refund or credit; required professional evaluation or assessment with a signed release permitting the College to confirm participation and any follow-up recommendations; parental notification; and, fines and/or restitution.
 Sanctions are imposed with the goal of ending prohibited conduct, preventing its recurrence, and remedying its effects, while supporting the College's educational mission and legal obligations.
 Sanctions may include educational, restorative, rehabilitative, and punitive components.